EEOC: Businesses May Mandate COVID-19 Vaccinations

-It is important that you remember that the assertions made by EEOC are more a clarification of existing laws and policies than an announcement of anything new.
-It is not a matter of “What are you doing?”
-Whichever Employers can make it mandatory that employees are vaccinated.
+It’s important to note that this assertion by EEOC is really more a clarification of existing law and policy than an announcement of something new.
+There’s really not a question of whether an employer can mandate that employees be vaccinated.
 The U.S. Labor Department’s Occupational Safety and Health Administration (OSHA) made clear in 2009 that an employer is allowed to do that.

 Confidentiality of Medical Information

-The more pressing question concerns legal risks that could be created if employees refuse to vaccinate.
+The more pressing question relates to legal risks that could arise when and if employees refuse to be vaccinated.
 Employers with at least 15 employees must abide by the Americans With Disabilities Act (ADA) and Title VII of the Civil Rights Act (CRA), both of which allow employees to claim exemptions from a vaccine requirement.
 Under the ADA, an employee can claim to have a disability that prevents them from taking a vaccine, and the CRA says employees can opt out if they can demonstrate “a sincerely held religious belief, practice, or observance.”

 The law says that in those instances an employer must provide “reasonable accommodations” to the people who meet the standards of the ADA and the CRA and who refuse to be vaccinated.

 The EEOC stated last year, however, that COVID-19 posed a “direct threat” that “cannot be eliminated or reduced by reasonable accommodation.”
-This meant that workers who sought exemptions from vaccination requirements were on less solid legal ground.
+That meant that workers seeking exemptions from vaccination requirements were on shakier legal ground.

 Employers Remain Hesitant

-Employers were still cautious about legal uncertainties.
+Still, employers remained skittish about the legal uncertainties.
 Early this year, the law firm Fisher Phillips conducted a survey of employers and found that only 9% were considering vaccination mandates; on the other hand, 78% were encouraging vaccinations.

-In its May 28 advisory, EEOC stated that employers may require vaccinations if they adhere to the reasonable accommodation provisions of ADA and CRA.
+In its May 28 advisory, EEOC reiterated that employers could require vaccinations if they comply with the reasonable accommodation provisions of the ADA and CRA.